Is Ted Cruz Eligible to be President of the United States?

 Agree on eligibility or not, I am sure there will be a battle waged and this will be a matter for the Courts to settle, regardless, I believe Ted Cruz can and should run.

 Is Ted Cruz different from most GOP candidates?
-YES HE IS and that is what makes him the RIGHT guy in MY not so humble opinion.
+YES HE IS.

 Will he be the butt of late night comics?
 Sure, and that is great, ALL publicity is good publicity.